 A student should be aware of the copyright agreement that is signed when a journal (hard copy or electronic) accepts an article for publication.
 At that time, the student generally assigns rights to the journal as publisher.
 If the student has not retained the right to use the material in the thesis, dissertation, or record of study, he/she must then obtain written permission from the copyright holder to include the material in the manuscript.
 If such permission is not obtained, or rights have not been retained, the copyrighted material cannot be included in the thesis, dissertation, or record of study.

 Use of Classified and Proprietary Information in Thesis, Dissertation, or Record of Study

 Committee chairs are cautioned against allowing a student to use classified or proprietary information in electronic theses, dissertations, and records of study (ETDs), because these documents become available to the public upon submission to the Office of Graduate and Professional Studies.
-The research conducted at Texas A&M University, as a Texas public institution, is ultimately for the benefit of the public.
-All ETDs are available on the Internet via the Texas A&M University Libraries.
+The research conducted at Texas A&M, as a Texas public institution, is ultimately for the benefit of the public.
+All ETDs are available on the Internet via the Texas A&M libraries.
 In addition, dissertations are published electronically by ProQuest (UMI) and are available from that source.
 A temporary embargo, or delay in public release, is possible.